Kayla-Phillips/cse15l-lab-reports/lab1.md

-# Lab Repot 1
+# Lab Report 1
 ## cd
-With no arguments:
----
+If no arguments are given after the `cd` command,  \
-With a path to a directory as an argument:
+If a path to a directory is given as an argument, \
----
-With a path to a file as an argument:
+If a path to a file is given as an argument,
 ## ls
-With no arguments:
----
+If no arguments are given after the `ls` command,  \
-With a path to a directory as an argument:
+If a path to a directory is given as an argument, \
----
-With a path to a file as an argument:
+If a path to a file is given as an argument,
 ## cat
-With no arguments:
----
+If no arguments are given after the `cat` command,  \
-With a path to a directory as an argument:
+If a path to a directory is given as an argument, \
----
-With a path to a file as an argument:
+If a path to a file is given as an argument,